-Foundational Intermediate Established Advanced See previous page See previous page See previous page Senior management and the board understands, challenges, and actively promotes the development of the internal model.
+Foundational Intermediate Established Adv vanced Senior management and the board understands, challenges, and actively promotes the development of the internal model.
 In particular, senior management has sufficient understanding of the working of the internal model to anticipate how changes in strategy would likely impact modelled risk profile.
 Senior management provides sufficient challenge if output differs from expectation and model enhancements as result of senior management involvement can be evidenced.
 Board effectiveness reviews consider the board's understanding of the model.
 The board is active in requesting specific issues to receive training on based on their view of risk.
 This is then set up and followed up on.
 Formal assessment of training to identify knowledge gaps and improve training effectiveness.